Modeling Environmental Exposures and Disease (MEED)

 The goal of this Core is to provide support in quantifying exposures and biological processes associated with xenobiotics at the systems level, accounting for different system components, interactions, and functional states.

-MEED utilizes the resources of the EOHSI CCL, a scientific computing facility focused on data analytics and multiscale modeling of environmental and biological systems and of their interactions, with applications ranging from simulating impacts of climate change on human exposures to physiologically-based pharmacokinetic and pharmacodynamics modeling.
+MEED utilizes the resources of the EOHSI CCL, a scientific computing facility focused on data analytics and multiscale modeling of environmental and biological systems and of their interactions, with applications ranging from simulating impacts of changing environmental conditions on human exposures to physiologically-based pharmacokinetic and pharmacodynamics modeling.

 Predicted Warm Season Ozone Changes